peutetre/Slider.js/README.md

 Slider.js
 =========

-A Slider for Safari mobile and Android
+A slider for touch enable browsers